MaximilianToe/DQNProject/README.md

 # DQN Projects
-The goal of this repository is to show a project related to neural networks and deep learning.
-The project shown here is implementing a DQN to play Connect Four.
+The project shown here implements a Deep Q-Network (DQN) to play Connect Four.
 This is classically done with tree-based search algorithms such as alpha-beta pruning.
-However, we want to explore to what extent a DQN can archive the same task and compare the results.
+Here, we investigate to what extent a DQN can achieve the same task, or do better, and compare the results.
 The code is based on the PyTorch library as shown in https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html.

 # The environment